danielsjang/homepage/index.md

+I am a graduate student at MIT's ARClab advised by Professor Richard Linares.
+My research focuses on the field of reinforcement learning and robotics.
+Specifically, I am interested in meta-learning for enabling a robot to adapt fast to unseen situations, hierarchical learning for solving the delayed credit assignments, and multi-agent reinforcement learning for learning to coordinate with other simultaneously learning robots.

+Previously, I received my B.S. in Electrical and Computer Engineering (summa cum laude) at Cornell.
+Email  /  CV  /  Google Scholar  /  GitHub

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/danielsjang/homepage/edit/master/index.md) to maintain and preview the content for your website in Markdown files.